Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Taking Out Student Loans

-If you can’t make up the full cost of tuition and living expenses through saving, scholarships, or sponsorships, borrowing student loans is another option.
-You might first consider borrowing from the federal government, certain borrower protections, and flexible student loan repayment options .
+If you can’t make up the full cost of tuition and living expenses through savings, scholarships, or sponsorships, borrowing student loans is another option.
+You might first consider borrowing from the federal government, as federal loans offer certain borrower protections and flexible student loan repayment options.

-To apply, you’d fill out a Free Application for Federal Student Aid (FAFSA®) online just like you did during your undergraduate years.
-(Research the deadline for your state to make sure you’re applying on time.)
+To apply for federal student loans, first fill out the Free Application for Federal Student Aid (FAFSA®).
 The school you attend will determine the maximum you’re able to take out in loans each year, but you don’t have to take out the full amount.
 You might choose to only borrow as much as you need, since you’ll have to pay this money back later—with interest, of course.

 Graduate students are generally eligible for Direct Unsubsidized Loans (up to $20,500 each year) or Direct PLUS Loans.
 Neither of these loans is awarded based on financial need.

 Both of them accrue interest while the student is enrolled in school.
-Interest rates are set annually, for the 2020-21 school year the interest rate on Direct unsubsidized loans for graduate students is 4.30%.
 Unless you pay the interest while you’re in school, it will get capitalized (or added to the principal of the loan), which can increase the amount you owe over the life of the loan.

 If you aren’t able to borrow as much as you need in federal loans, you can also apply for MBA student loans with private lenders, including banks and online financial institutions.